THEOplayer/samples-html5-sdk/reference-apps/wowza-streaming-cloud/README.md

 * When your live stream is still offline, then THEOplayer displays a placeholder which overlaps the video player.
 * When your live stream becomes available, then THEOplayer automatically starts playing the stream.
 * When your live stream stops, then THEOplayer displays a placeholder which overlaps the video player.
-* When your live stream restarsm then THEOplayer automatically starts playing the stream.
+* When your live stream restarts then THEOplayer automatically starts playing the stream.

 ![Placeholder when a stream is unavailable.](docs/placeholder.png "Placeholder when a stream is unavailable.")